Tips for making the easiest possible transfers across the city centre when travelling between Euston and the other major stations in central London.

 There is only one exit from Euston’s underground station, so when you step off a Northern or Victoria line train and follow the ‘Way Out’ signs, you will ultimately pass through the Underground ticket hall, which is beneath the main station’s concourse.

-The passage way curves to the left and you can't miss the escalators, which go up into the main station building.
+The passage way curves to the left and you can't miss the escalators, which go up to the main station building.

 Over to the right in this passage are some less obvious lifts (elevators), which also go up to the main concourse.